NateTheGreatt/bitECS/README.md

 Performant and highly customizable serialization is built-in.

-Any subset of data can be targeted and serialized/deserialized with great efficiency.
+Any subset of data can be targeted and serialized/deserialized with great efficiency and ease.

 Serializers and deserializers are defined much like queries.